Kingdom Under Fire II

 Kingdom Under Fire II was a video game set in a high fantasy setting developed by Blueside which merged real-time strategy (RTS), role-playing game (RPG) and massively multiplayer online game (MMO) genres.
 The game had a single-player and an online multiplayer mode.
 The game followed on chronologically from Kingdom Under Fire: Circle of Doom, and was the first RTS game set in the Kingdom Under Fire universe to be released since the 2005 Kingdom Under Fire: Heroes.
 Due to its mass cancellation, most of the 4 platforms were scrapped, and it was Windows-exclusive.

 The game was announced in January 2008, and has been subject to delay and changes to release platforms; a closed beta-test began in December 2011 in South Korea.

 In November 2013, the developers announced plans for a PlayStation 4 version.
 However, in November 2019, development plans had ultimately been scrapped.

 The Chinese version of Kingdom Under Fire 2 entered a no-wipe Closed Beta state in March 2017.
-In July Taiwanese version entered an Open Beta.
+In July, the Taiwanese version entered an Open Beta.

-Kingdom under Fire II was published in mid November 2019.
-On September 17, 2021 it was announced that the English version of the game's servers would be closed on October 26, 2021.
+Kingdom Under Fire II was released in mid November 2019.
+On September 17, 2021 it was announced that the global version of the game's servers would be closed on October 26, 2021.